-Then, they are to be given time to walk through and have a pick of their most interesting storybook and bring it to their seats for the reading session.
+Then, they are to be given time to walk through and pick their most interesting storybook and bring it to their seats for the reading session.

 Ask volunteers to share a story up front.
 Allow the learner to bring the storybook so he can look into it from time to time as he/she narrates the story before his/her classmates.

 This activity will surely boost pupils’ confidence in standing in front of the classroom for meaningful sharing.
 As teachers, we have to be ready with our rewards of praise.
 The more we praise them for the work done, the more they increase their love for reading.

 6. Help a Reader

 The presence of struggling readers in our class should not be disregarded.
 Remember, it is our ultimate job to help our pupils learn how to read.

 Tap the help of the independent readers in your class.
 They are to help their peers and this will make their bond as classmates stronger.